Optimize storage and resources

 - Scale down: Reduce disk space when needs change, optimizing costs.

-Consider using DDS if:
+Consider enabling DDS when:

 - While Aiven's plans work for most workloads, consider using DDS if you anticipate a recent large data migration or a significant increase in metric volume.